 causes of absence are an essential part of this to ensure effective and timely interventions."

-The report includes a case study from EDF Energy, which is embedding health and well-being into its existing safety culture and 'zero harm' approach.
+Includes a case study from EDF Energy, which is embedding health and well-being into its existing safety culture and 'zero harm' approach.